01 of 04

 Where to start: Where you begin your experience on the river depends on which rental company you choose to get your equipment from.
 Start planning your day on the ‘Hooch by visiting the National Park Service website for an estimate of how long floating from each checkpoint will take you.
 The amount of time you’re able to spend on the river will help you choose which rental company is best for you based on its location to certain checkpoints.

 Rental companies: The National Park Service has a list of authorized companies available for equipment rentals, many of which also provide a shuttle service to take you back to your vehicle after you’ve finished your float.
-We’ve outlined the most popular below, but you can check out the full list here.
+We’ve outlined the most popular below.

 What to bring: